To find out more about how to join us, please see our Why Join? section.

 The American-German Business Club concept was founded in 1964 in Bonn by a group of American businessmen.

 Little did they realize their “Luncheon Group” would evolve into a national organization benefiting hundreds of American and German business people in Germany, and significantly promoting international cooperation between our two countries.

 Interaction within and across German/American organizations is now even more important.
-We in the AGBC need to remain politically neutral by charter, but there is much more we are now doing to continue to locally nurture the transatlantic partnerships, especially those related to trade and business.
-This includes providing forums with other American/German/International networking and educational organizations to promote understanding of the shifts in direction and to identify the underlying opportunities.
+The AGBC chapters remain politically neutral by charter.
+We locally nurture the transatlantic partnerships, especially those related to trade and business.
+This includes providing forums with other American, German, and international networking and educational organizations to promote understanding of the evolving shifts in international business momentum and to identify the underlying opportunities.
 The AGBC supports free trade, the sharing of ideas benefiting both countries, and personal interaction between business people within Germany.
 The AGBC is open to people of all nationalities who support its goals.

-VP Marketing Communications
+VP Marketing & Communication